 My research reveals that where and with whom individuals live influences how they behave

 Populations do not consist of random collections of individuals, but of organised societies: individuals can live solitarily, in pairs, or in groups.
-I have shown that, in mammals, changes in environmental conditions influence the distribution of females, and males arrange themselves in response to females.
+I have shown that environmental conditions are a major explanation for why populations show different social organisations and behaviour.

 Relationships among individuals vary widely: they might kill or help each other, with both sometimes occurring in the same species.
-I have shown how the distribution of individuals, and in particular kinship, shapes competition and cooperation.
+I have shown how kinship among individuals shapes competition and cooperation.
 I am now determining how differences in behaviour link to reproductive success.

 In my research, I primarily look at trees: family trees and phylogenetic trees

 Information on the parents of individuals can reveal their ancestry and who is related to whom.
 This information also provides the full reproductive histories of individuals, showing if, how often, and when individuals had their children.
 We determine how kinship shapes behaviour and how behaviour influences reproduction.

 To determine how the environment shapes behaviour, we perform comparisons across individuals, populations, and species.
 We identify when changes in sociality and behaviour occurred, what the conditions were at the time of the change, and how sociality subsequently influences physiology, morphology, and other behaviours.

 Here are some of the projects I am currently involved in.
 Contact me in case you are interested in developing a project to apply for funding.
 For more on the vision and code of conduct of my research team please see the pages of the Comparative Behavioural Ecology group.

 Marriages among cousins are common across human societies, despite the potential risk of inbreeding.
 Are these potential costs balanced by fitness benefits such that cousin marriages are an adaptive strategy in certain environments?
 With Arianna Dalzero